 If you want to know how much a vacation cost, it is fine to just add the tickets, hotel and meals.

 However, to know what it costs to travel full time, I have to include everything that one would spend living at home, plus what has to be spent for traveling around.
-Because those every day expenses that you have now do not stop when you travel full time.
+Because those every day expenses that you have at home do not stop when you travel full time.

 Some explanations on my spending total below;

-4. In 2022, I made an effort to avoid rental cars as much as possible.
+In 2022 and 2023, I made an effort to avoid rental cars as much as possible.
 Mostly, because the cost of them skyrocketed that year after Covid.
 Often, the cost of a car would have exceeded what I was paying for lodging.

-5. I collect rewards in 2 ways.
+I collect rewards in 2 ways.
 One is on my credit card as cash back, and I have added a line item for that.
 The other is hotel rewards, which is already included in the price of lodging.
-My hotel rewards for 2022 totaled $478.47 while credit card rewards totaled $1406.16.
+For example, my hotel rewards for 2022 totaled $478.47 while credit card rewards totaled $1406.16.

-6. For my phone, I don't use local SIM cards while traveling.
+For my phone, I don't use local SIM cards while traveling.
 Instead, I have a worldwide plan that works in most countries.
+I have been using T-Mobile's One World Plan.
+It is slower when abroad, but still good enough for most things.
 So far, it has worked everywhere except Kosovo, Laos and Montenegro.
 In those cases, I rely mostly on WIFI when I can.
 And, download google maps for the area when out exploring.

 In US Dollars - average spent per month in 2022/2023